Awalz/SwiftyDraw/README.md

 ## Overview

-SwiftyDraw is a simple, lightweight drawing framework written in Swift.
+SwiftyDraw is a simple, light-weight drawing framework written in Swift.
 SwiftyDraw is built using Core Gaphics and is very easy to implement.

 ## Requirements
 * iOS 9.1+